fpcMotif/dossier/README.md

 Demo
 ----

-You can view a sample installation at:
+You can view a sample installation (without the editing features) at:

 <http://stevenf.com/dossier-sample/>